In Pursuit of Privilege: A History of New York City’s Upper Class and the Making of a Metropolis

 Columbia University Press, 512 pages

-By Maureen Montgomery
+Reviewed by Maureen Montgomery

 This is an interesting time to be reviewing a history of New York’s upper class, especially one that discusses its members’ involvement in politics and the development of the city’s infrastructure, as well as their sense of civic responsibility and their self-fashioning as privileged.
 Privilege, rather than power, is the focus of Clifton Hood’s book and the form of privilege Hood focuses on is expressed in various exclusive practices and pursuits, and in the exercise of influence over local and national government for the advancement and protection of upper-class economic interests.